yusuf-s-ahmed/Meta-Data-Analysis/README.md

 <h1>📊 A/B Testing Analysis on Meta's Ad Dataset: Sportswear Brand (UK Market)</h1>

-<p>This project analyzes A/B testing results to identify effective marketing strategies for a sportswear brand targeting the UK market.
+<p>This project analyses A/B testing results to identify effective marketing strategies for a sportswear brand targeting the UK market.
 We explore the impact of customer segment optimization, ad formatting & interactivity, and automatic platform placement on ad success rates.</p>

 <h2>Table of Contents</h2>